cp-algorithms/cp-algorithms/src/data_structures/segment_tree.md

 The solution is similar to the solution of the previous problem, but instead of lists at each vertex of the Segment Tree, we will store a balanced list that allows you to quickly search for numbers, delete numbers, and insert new numbers.
 Since the array can contain a number repeated, the optimal choice is the data structure $\text{multiset}$.

-The construction of such a Segment Tree in done in pretty much done in the same way as in the previous problem, only now we need to combine $\text{multiset}$s and not sorted lists.
+The construction of such a Segment Tree is done in pretty much the same way as in the previous problem, only now we need to combine $\text{multiset}$s and not sorted lists.
 This leads to a construction time of $O(n \log^2 n)$ (in general merging two red-black trees can be done in linear time, but the C++ STL doesn't guarantee this time complexity).

 The $\text{query}$ function is also almost equivalent, only now the $\text{lower_bound}$ function of the $\text{multiset}$ function should be called instead ($\text{std::lower_bound}$ only works in $O(\log n)$ time if used with random-access iterators).

 Finally the modification request.
-To process it, we must do down the tree, and modify all $\text{multiset}$ from the corresponding segments that contain the effected element.
+To process it, we must go down the tree, and modify all $\text{multiset}$ from the corresponding segments that contain the effected element.
 We simply delete the old value of this element (but only one occurrence), and insert the new value.

 ```cpp